 - Novel approaches for the removal of sulphur, phosphorous and nitrogen from hydrocarbon streams

-- Improved understanding of fouling and corrosion of process equipment both hydrocarbon and inorganic, and means to mitigate same
+- Improved understanding of fouling and corrosion mechanisms in process equipment both hydrocarbon and inorganic, and means to mitigate same

 - Novel approaches for quality enhancements for fuel products, oxygenate containing fuel products, and asphalts